 Pastoral apprenticeship is an integral aspect of Bethlehem's M.Div. program.
-First-year seminarians should pursue church membership and meaningful involvement at Bethlehem Baptist Church, a local TCT church, or partner church.
+First-year seminarians should pursue church membership and meaningful involvement at Bethlehem Baptist Church, The North Church, a local TCT church, or another biblically faithful church with an existing current partnership agreement with Bethlehem Seminary.